 To view current South Stormont Township Accessibility Plan:

-The Township of South Stormont is proud of our Accessible Customer Service practises that are based on four basic principles:
+The Township of South Stormont is proud of our Accessible Customer Service practices which are based on four basic principles:

 - Dignity – service is provided in a way that allows the person with a disability to maintain self-respect and the respect of other people.